loris-imageserver/loris/README.md

 Here is a sample Apache virtual host file configuration (variables in { }):

 	...
+  AllowEncodedSlashes On # <--- Critical if you're using the default resolver!
 	WSGIScriptAlias {/loris} {/path/to/loris/loris.wsgi}
   <Directory {/path/to/loris}>
 		Order allow,deny